buu342/NPP-N64SyntaxHighlighter/README.md

 ### Bugs
 Multiline Preprocessor commands (through the use of the \ character) do not color properly.

+CommentDoc lines have not been implemented.

-Please notify me about missing functions so that I can add them to the XML file<br/><br/>
+Please notify me about missing functions so that I can add them to the XML file.<br/><br/>

 ### FAQ
 **Q:** Function 'X' is missing or has something wrong.<br/>